Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: System Models

 \subsubsection{Problem Formulation}

 We formulate the following precoder design problem that aims to maximize a lower bound on the sum spectral efficiency with the RS strategy:

-We observe that solving $\mathscr{P}_1$ requires to share the estimated CSIT between the LEO satellite the terrestrial BS, which corresponds to coordinated precoding design.
-This is not feasible in our distributed setup.
-Further, $\mathscr{P}_1$ is non-convex and also non-smooth, wherein finding a global optimal solution within polynomial time is infeasible.
-In the next section, we resolve these difficulties to develop a distributed method.
+We summarize the challenges for solving $\mathscr{P}_1$ as follows. \lowercase\expandafter{\romannumeral1}) The estimated CSIT should be shared between the LEO satellite the terrestrial BS, which is difficult in the considered STINs. \lowercase\expandafter{\romannumeral2}) $\mathscr{P}_1$ is non-convex and also non-smooth, wherein finding a global optimal solution within polynomial time is infeasible.
+In the next section, we resolve these difficulties.

+{{ \begin{remark} \normalfont (Application of Jensen's inequality) If the desired signal power and the interference signal power are independent, applying Jensen's inequality yields a lower bound as in \eqref{low_R_ck}.
+This is because $f(I) = \log_2 (1+ c/I)$ is convex.
+As the number of antennas $M$ and $N$ increase, the gap between the exact rate expression and the approximation obtained by Jensen's inequality becomes negligible even for a case where the desired signal and the interference signal are not necessarily independent as shown in \cite{zhang:jstsp:14}.
+For a more comprehensive explanation, we refer to \cite{zhang:jstsp:14}. \end{remark} }}